-In the Directors' Report included in the Annual Report, the Board of Directors describes its procedures in respect of the risk of fraud and non-compliance with laws and regulations.
+In the Directors' report, the Board of Directors describes the outcomes of its procedures in respect of the risk of fraud and non-compliance with laws and regulations.

-As part of our audit, we have gained insights into the Company and its business environment in relation to fraud and non-compliance with laws and regulations.
+As part of our audit, we have gained insights into the Company and its business environment in relation to fraud and non-compliance.
 Our procedures included, among other things, assessing the code of conduct as applied within the Company.
 Furthermore, we performed relevant inquiries with the Board of Directors and the Audit Committee.
-As part of our audit procedures, we assessed other positions held by the board members and paid special attention to procedures and governance/compliance in view of possible conflicts of interest.
-In addition, we performed procedures to obtain an understanding of the legal and regulatory frameworks that are applicable to the Company.
-We did not identify any key areas that impact the financial statements.
+In addition, we performed procedures to obtain an understanding of the legal and regulatory frameworks that are applicable to the Company and did not identify areas that likely have a material effect on the financial statements.